theNaut1lus/PB-Project/README.md

 <hr>

 The Repository Contain all the files for the Punjab Government Project.
-The project is managed by Sidak , Keshav and Sarthak
+The project is managed by Sidak, Keshav and Sarthak